Trusted because it's tested.

 We’ll give you five reasons.

-KCMA’s rigorous, in-laboratory compliance program measures the integrity of your cabinetry through five tests.
-These tests evaluate cabinet structure, door and drawer operation, and the cabinetry finish, making certain each feature complies with the nationally recognized standards developed by KCMA.
+KCMA’s rigorous, in-laboratory compliance program measures the integrity of your cabinetry through over a dozen tests in five categories.
+These tests evaluate cabinet structure, door and drawer operation, and the cabinetry finish, making certain each feature complies with the nationally recognized standards developed by the Kitchen Cabinet Manufacturers Association.
 In today’s competitive homebuilding industry, our KCMA cabinetry standards are well respected and serve as a best-in-class benchmark for cabinet manufacturers.

 First, we weight test your KCMA-certified cabinets.
 For seven days, in a laboratory environment, we load cabinet shelves and bottoms with 15 pounds of weight per square foot.
 Technicians monitor the cabinetry for signs of joint separation or other failures of the cabinets or their mounting systems.
 Other weight tests include gradually loading 500 pounds into mounted cabinets, simulating the stress on a heavily loaded cabinet, and dropping a three-pound steel ball onto cabinet bottoms from six inches above the surface, replicating dropped cans.